 LOS ANGELES – It is that time of year again – time to make our New Year’s Resolutions.
 For some, this can be a bittersweet crossroads as the excitement of new possibilities is met by memories of abandoned resolutions in years past.
 Here at the Squad, however, our furry friends have taught us one invaluable lesson and that is to live in the present!
 So forget history and start 2009 with something new and fun – Make a resolution for you and your dog!
+It doesn’t matter if this is big or small.
+You can either start a new dog class or simply try your pet with some new dog treats.
+Maybe your dog has never used CBD products before, such as Glow CBD for dogs, give that a go!
+It might change your dogs life for the better, who knows!

 Here are some ideas to get you started: